Acrylic nails and sensitive skin... how they can help8 May 2019

 So you know how much I love to travel and chase the sun, and recently I was soooo lucky as I got to go to Dubai.
 But just before I went I did have a flare up and my hands and arms were really sore and itchy.
-I was glad to be going to such a warm climate as I knew that would help with my eczema.
+I was glad to be going to such a warm climate as I knew that would help with my sensitive skin.
 But I had been scratching a lot, especially at night, and I needed to do something else to stop me damaging my skin.

 You know what it’s like at night when you’re having a flare up, right?
 You wake up scratching, there’s blood on the sheets, your skin feels like it’s on fire and you could weep at the scratch marks you’ve given yourself.
 But because it’s happening in your sleep it’s out of your control.
 It can be so disheartening, because all the good work you put in during the day by eating healthily, exercising, relaxing, meditating, seems to suddenly become unravelled.